Limerick boycott: Events

 In 1904 Father John Creagh, a Redemptorist and Spiritual Director of the Arch Confraternity of the Sacred Heart, gave a sermon at their weekly meeting attacking Jews.
 He repeated many antisemitic conspiracy theories, including that of ritual murder, and said that the Jews had come to Limerick "to fasten themselves on us like leeches and to draw our blood".
 Dermot Keogh describes what happened after Creagh delivered his lecture calling for a boycott on 11 January 1904.

-Colooney Street, where most Limerick Jews lived, was only a few minutes walk from the Redemptorist church.
+Collooney Street (now named Wolfe Tone Street), where most Limerick Jews lived, was only a few minutes' walk from the Redemptorist church.
 The hundreds who left the church after the meeting had to pass the top of Colooney Street on their way home; many were fired up by Creagh's incendiary sermon.
 The Jewish community immediately sensed the menacing mood of the crowd turned mob, and remained locked in their homes as the church militants passed by.
 Jewish shops, however, remained open, and their owners felt menaced.
 One old Fenian – a member of the confraternity – single-handedly defended a shop from attack until the police arrived to mount a guard.

 John Raleigh, a teenager (15 years of age), was arrested and incarcerated in Mountjoy Prison for one month for throwing a stone at the rabbi (which struck him on the ankle).
 Once released he returned home to a welcoming throng who were protesting that the teenager was innocent and that the sentence imposed was too harsh.
 While in prison Raleigh was called a "Limerick Jew slayer" by a warder, but Raleigh, who claimed he was innocent, was insulted by this and reported the incident to the chief warder.

 Later, after 32 Jews had left Limerick due to the boycott, Creagh was disowned by his superiors, who said that "religious persecution had no place in Ireland".
 There was a voice of opposition among the local population which was expressed in an anonymous letter to the Redemptorists labelling Creagh a "disgrace to the Catholic religion".

 The economic boycott of the Jewish community lasted over two years.
 It is sometimes referred to as the "Limerick pogrom"; Dermot Keogh suggests that this derives from the experience of Lithuanian Jews in their homeland, and was used even though no one was killed or seriously injured in Limerick.
 Limerick's Protestant community, many of whom were also traders, supported the Jews at the time, but despite this five Jewish families (numbering 32 persons) left the city because of the boycott.
 Some went to Cork, intending to embark on ships from Cobh to travel to America.